wilspi/graphcache/README.md

 ```

-Then you can perform filter, sort operations on any of the node to get the required adjacent nodes from that node:
+Then you can perform filter/sort operations on any of the node to get the required adjacent nodes from that node:

 ```python
 # Filter By